alina-west/flutter_topic2/README.md

 ##This application serves as a simple example of using Flutter to create an interactive user interface with state and event callbacks.

-User Interface: The application features a simple counter interface.
+1)User Interface: The application features a simple counter interface.
 It displays a title "My counter" at the top of the screen, followed by a counter value displayed in the center.
 Below the counter value are two buttons: "+" and "-", which allow the user to increment and decrement the counter value, respectively.

-Counter Functionality: Pressing the "+" button increments the counter value by 1, while pressing the "-" button decrements it by 1.
+2)Counter Functionality: Pressing the "+" button increments the counter value by 1, while pressing the "-" button decrements it by 1.
 Changes to the counter value are reflected immediately on the screen.

-Implementation: The application consists of two main components: the main widget (MyCounter) and the counter widget (_CounterWidget).
+3)Implementation: The application consists of two main components: the main widget (MyCounter) and the counter widget (_CounterWidget).
 The main widget sets up the application with a theme, app bar, and content.
 The counter widget displays the current counter value and buttons to modify it.